DIY Goat Milking Stand (With Free Printable Plans!)

 Thus, this plan uses wood that is easy to purchase from your local home improvement store.
 If you want a natural wood look and have a bunch of money to spend, making a solid cedar goat milking stand is an option.

-Cedar has anti-rot properties, so it’ll be fine unfinished outside.
+Cedar has anti-rot properties, so it’ll be fine with outside (with a good finish.
+Grab my Fabulously Finished Reference Bundle to learn more.)
 However, Lillie and I are not rich, so we purchased pine with the knowledge that we’d paint it with exterior paint to protect it from the elements.

 You might be wondering about pressure treated wood.
 It is intended for exterior use, but since much of the goat milking stand comes in contact with humans/animals, we decided against it.